Roadmap to reopening Victoria

 Play encourages children to explore, discover, negotiate, take risks, and problem-solve which supports the development of cognitive, social, emotional and physical skills.
 Talk to your early childhood service about how you can continue to support your child’s learning.

-In addition to any resources and materials that your early childhood service may provide, the Department has resources about turning play and everyday activities into great learning opportunities.
+Your early childhood service may give you resources and materials.
+We also have resources about turning play and everyday activities into great learning opportunities.
 Explore

 FUSE: Learning from home in an early childhood setting.